-Earlier this month, we partnered up with Four Seasons Westlake just outside Los Angeles, California to try their Wellness Your Way experience.
+Earlier this month, we partnered up with Four Seasons Westlake just outside Los Angeles, California to try their Wellness Your Way experience, and we also partnered with Silvercar, which Candace loves, as she owns an Audi and is loyal to the brand.
 All opinions, as always, are our own.
 The post contains affiliate links which means if you happen to make a purchase, YBC® will earn a small commission.
 Thanks for the support!

 One of the most frequent questions I get is how to stay healthy while traveling.
 It's tough because traveling can take such a toll on the body.
 But I travel quite often, sometimes for super long stretches at a time, and I've learned some tricks to keep my mind and body on track while traveling and thought I'd share them with you in the hopes that they'd be helpful as we approach the holiday season.
 If you have any to add, I'd love to hear down in the comments section below.

 Start your path to health long before your trip

 I've always found that if I haven't been taking great care of myself and then I travel, my body'll be a mess and I almost always get sick afterwards.
 I suggest making self care a lifestyle.
 Keep your immune system in check by taking a daily probiotic (I love this brand), drink and cook with homemade or high quality store-bought broths, get quality sleep, and try to keep your stress levels as low as possible in the weeks and months leading up to your travel.
 When your body is already in a good state of health, adding a little travel to the mix won't be as jarring.

 2. Do some research for quality meals on the road